statuser/AdvancedAnalytics/WindowsSetup.md

 > -rw------- 1 jrhowell jrhowell 6105 Nov 11 09:35 .viminfo

 Your output might look slightly different from mine based since we have different usernames and we might have slightly different files.
 This command users the _-la_ options for the ls command.
 Options are different from arguments.
-Options control how the command run and are also prefereced by either a single or a double dash.
+Options control how the command run and are invoked by either a single or a double dash.
 (In general use a single dash for single letter options and a double dash for long form word length options.).
 The _l_ options tells `ls` to display the results in long format and the _a_ option says to display all the files rather than just the visible ones.
 I could also have written `ls -l -a` or `ls -l --all` to get the same output.

 If I wanted help on a specific command you can use the option `--help` to a list of arguments and options available for the command or `man ls` to get the manual page for the command.
 (Usually it is easier to use Google for specific help rather than reading the man page.)